Multicultural Health Supports

-The Cross Cultural Worker in Maternity & Child & Family Health Services provides a FREE and CONFIDENTIAL service for women and families from migrant and refugee backgrounds, and International students who are birthing and/or using child and family health services in Royal Hospital for Women and or live in South Eastern Sydney Local Health District.
+The Cross-Cultural Worker in Maternity & Child & Family Health Services provides a FREE and CONFIDENTIAL service for women and families from migrant and refugee backgrounds, and International students who are birthing and/or using child and family health services at the Royal Hospital for Women.
+This specialised service offers cultural support and advocacy to help navigate the healthcare system during pregnancy, birth, and early parenthood.
+For more information click here.

 Contact: Galuh Sapthari